amald94/Cassandra-data-modeling/README.md

 we have to order by itemInSession, so we have to declare itemInSession as a CLUSTERING KEY.
 Our complete PRIMARY KEY is composed by userId, sessionId, itemInSession

-* 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own
+* 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'

 ``` SQL
 CREATE TABLE IF NOT EXISTS music_library_session_dataThree